-The job changed
+The deal changed

-When I moved into management, the deal was roughly this: you stop writing code full-time, you spend your days on people, process, and delivery.
+The original EM deal was roughly this: you stop writing code full-time, you spend your days on people, process, and delivery.
 You run 1:1s.
 You shield the team from organizational noise.
 You hire, you coach, you make sure things ship.
 In return, you get a seat at the table and the satisfaction of watching people grow.

 That deal still technically exists.
 But the fine print keeps growing.

-I don’t think anyone designed it this way.
-It just accumulated.
 Browse any EM job listing from 2026 and count the responsibilities.
 Technical leadership, people management, delivery ownership, hiring, strategy, stakeholder alignment.
 Each one makes sense on its own.
 But the list keeps getting longer and nothing ever falls off.

 Now it’s AI.

-I’ve watched three cycles where a technology was supposed to make a role obsolete or fundamentally different.
-And the pattern is always the same: the technology matters, it does change things, but it doesn’t change the things people think it will.
+The pattern is always the same: the technology matters, it does change things, but it doesn’t change the things people think it will.

 Mobile didn’t kill web agencies.
 It made them busier.
 Cloud didn’t eliminate ops.
 It renamed them.
 And AI won’t replace engineering managers.
 But it is changing the math around the role in ways that are worth paying attention to.